daviromao/work-at-olist/README.md

 You can see the API Documentation at ---

-## Instaltion and tests instructions
+## Installation and tests instructions

 To run this project it is necessary python >= 3.8.